jackblackCH/ubuntu-setup/README.md

-# The time has come
+# Ubuntu Setup for Frontend Engineers
-A step by step guide to setup a ubuntu for power users (coming from macOS)
+A step by step guide to setup Ubuntu for Frontend Software Engineers (coming from macOS)

 ## Install tools
 ```